 If this crime is prosecuted as a misdemeanor, it is punishable by up to one year in jail and a fine of up to $1,000.
 If charged as a felony, you could face multiple years in prison.
 This is covered under PC 12020.

 For barred individuals, being found in possession of a firearm can result in significant legal trouble.
 The reasons for the prohibition and the circumstances of the possession are essential factors in the case.
+Under California law, possession is defined as either actual possession (having physical control over the firearm) or constructive possession (having access to or control over the firearm, even if not physically holding it).
 The exact charges will vary depending on how it is prosecuted, but many are prosecuted under PC 29800.

 Carrying a concealed firearm without a permit is illegal in San Bernardino.
 California requires a concealed carry permit for such actions.
+In some jurisdictions, applicants must demonstrate a justifiable need to obtain a permit.
 You can face criminal charges if you're caught carrying a concealed weapon without the proper license.

 In concealed carry cases, factors like the weapon's visibility and your behavior at the time of the discovery are crucial.
 The consequences can range from fines to imprisonment, depending on the case's specifics.
 Depending on the nature of the weapon, this can be prosecuted as a misdemeanor or felony.
 If charged as a felony under Penal Code 25400 PC, the penalty could be three years and a fine of up to $10,000.